amirholakoo/ESP8266_BME280_OLED/README.md

 ESP8266 using BME 280 Sensor with OLED display

-This is was writen program by Rui Santos.
+This was writen by Rui Santos.

 The complete project details at https://RandomNerdTutorials.com/visualize-esp32-esp8266-sensor-readings-from-anywhere/